The Commonplace

 0.24

 Low‑ and middle‑income contexts face persistent gaps—infrastructure, data ecosystems, and talent retention—that slow AI adoption in public governance.
-Adoption Rate negative high rate/extent of AI adoption in public governance in low- and middle‑income contexts
+Adoption Rate negative rate/extent of AI adoption in public governance in low- and middle‑income contexts

 n=103